Manitoba Tory backbencher forced out after ‘pattern of inappropriate behaviour’

 WINNIPEG — A Manitoba government backbencher who made inappropriate comments to female staff has been ousted from the Progressive Conservative caucus.

-Caucus chair Wayne Ewasko said he and his colleagues made the decision Monday after discussing what he called “repeated inappropriate behaviour.”
+Caucus chair Wayne Ewasko said he and his colleagues made the decision Monday to expel Cliff Graydon after discussing what he called “repeated inappropriate behaviour.”

 “While we do not take this decision lightly, it has become apparent that previous attempts with Mr. Graydon to address a pattern of inappropriate behaviour have not succeeded,” Ewasko said in a written statement.